SouthernMethodistUniversity/project-lab/README.md

 5. Communicate your plan

 ## Project Planning is a skill that we will discuss
-* Tthere may be workshops availible, or they may be those in your community or at you institions who have project management experiecne or are Project Management Professionals (PMP).
+* There may be workshops available, or they may be those in your community or at you institution who have project management experience or are Project Management Professionals (PMP).
-* Rememebr your goal, and account for the: time, labor (expertise) and money you have availible for this project.
+* Rememeber your goal, and account for the: time, labor (expertise) and money you have availible for this project.
 * There is a maxim that a project can be 2 of the 3 following things (but not all 3): fast, cheap or good.